2m/fish-history-merge/README.md

 [fish-history-merge]:        https://github.com/2m/fish-history-merge

-This is a [fish](https://fishshell.com) plugin that modifies build-in `up-or-search` command to merge the command history.
+This is a [fish](https://fishshell.com) plugin that modifies built-in `up-or-search` command to merge the command history.
-The effect is that shell command history becomes shared across all open shellsgy.
+The effect is that shell command history becomes shared across all open shells.
 Original implementations by @farcaller from https://github.com/fish-shell/fish-shell/issues/825#issuecomment-440286038

 ## Instalation